gbernady/git-credential-op/README.md

 git config --global credential.helper op
 ```

-Note: The credentials need to be saved as API Credential items in 1Password, or otherwise the helper won't find them.
+Note: The credentials need to be saved as `API Credential` items in 1Password, or otherwise the helper won't find them.

 ### Configuration Flags

-The credential helper accepts a few configuration flags that can be set like this:
+The credential helper accepts a few configuration flags that can be used to modify the default behavior like this:

 ```sh
 git config --global credential.helper "op [flag]"